- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30024_area_studies.rev.1451945934.png)"/>

 Reminder: Do not pack your I-20 form, financial documents, or passport in your luggage.
 You will collect your luggage after you have gone through the immigration inspection.
 Carry your documents with you, somewhere safe and easily accessible.

 Advance Shipping: You must contact customs and/or your postal service to determine what you need to do in order to ship items before your arrival on campus.
-You will find information on mail and shipping from Mail Services.
-You may also contact the Office of Admissions by email or phone in order to make arrangements for your packages to be received and held in a safe place prior to your arrival.
+You can find information on mail and shipping from Mail Services.

 Before coming to the United States, you should familiarize yourself with procedures for transferring funds for your studies from your home country.
 In addition, you should be prepared to meet your initial expenses here for tuition, room and meals, books, and personal items.